 Note on Terminology

 Within flooring, there are two materials that go by the same name of "underlayment."
 The focus of this article is the soft kind described above.
-Another material, not covered here, is thin plywood or fiberboard, usually about 1/4" inch thick.
+Another material, not covered here, is thin plywood or fiberboard, usually about 1/4 inch thick which is also called underlayment.